- A Global Problem

 You can switch between the various methods to see what each one will look like but remember, the Avalanche Method is the one you’re going to use because it saves the most money.

-Both of those numbers will be smallest with the avalanche method although the snowball method has its champions including Dave Ramsey, we want you to use the avalanche for debt reduction.
+Both of those numbers will be the smallest with the avalanche method although the snowball method has its champions including Dave Ramsey, we want you to use the avalanche for debt reduction.

 Sticking with the snow theme, there are also debt snowflakes.
 Those are extra dollars you can put toward your debt that are in addition to what you entered as your monthly budget when you created your account.